-Any MTN investigator or non-MTN investigator may propose an ancillary study, a secondary data analysis or request a dataset.
-The investigator is responsible for ensuring that all necessary regulatory and administrative approvals are obtained and all relevant MTN and NIAID/DAIDS procedures are followed.
+An MTN investigator or non-MTN investigator may propose an ancillary study, request a secondary data analysis or request a dataset.
+This investigator is responsible for ensuring that all necessary regulatory and administrative approvals are obtained and all relevant MTN and NIAID/DAIDS procedures are followed.

-The proposed source(s) of funding must be specified in the Ancillary Study Application, Secondary Data Analysis Request Form, or Dataset Request Form (available at: https://mtnstopshiv.org/resources)..
+Ancillary studies, secondary analyses and creation of datasets may involve the use of MTN supplemental funding, funding from other sources or a combination of these.
+The proposed source(s) of funding must be specified in the Ancillary Study Application, Secondary Data Analysis Request Form, or Dataset Request Form (available at: https://mtnstopshiv.org/resources).
+If any MTN funding is needed, the MTN Steering Committee (SC) will determine if and how these funds may be made available.